Cypher-Bruce/ACI-Classification/README.md

 ## Introduction :rocket:

-This is the third project of the course CS311 Computer Organization and Design at SUSTech.
+This is the third project of the course CS311 Artificial Intelligence(H) at SUSTech.
 The project is to build a model using Machine Learning to classify Adult Census Income data.
 The model is implemented using the light gradient boosting machine (LightGBM) algorithm.